 Where to start

-What you can try immediately is to treat all your employees like a coach would treat their clients – in fact this is called ‘taking a coaching approach’!
+What you can try immediately is to treat all your employees like a coach would treat their clients – which in fact is aptly called ‘taking a coaching approach’.
 You treat them as creative, resourceful and whole.
 Nothing wrong with them, all the capabilities just waiting to be released.
 Capabilities, skills and energy you just haven’t tapped into yet.

 What are their ambitions, not just for you but for their lives?
 What do their friends and family ask them help for?
 And what do they think about where the business is going anyway?
 Remember, this isn’t about making your developers sell (although that can be a very, very profitable idea!) but rather about being curious about all the human elements and capabilities that you have at your disposal.
 It is all input for your business planning.

 You may think this is a soft approach, but it’s actually the basis of being able to request the most and the best out of all your employees, in line with your vision for your business.

 Where is it all headed